Tipping In Italy: When To Tip And How Much

-I often come across the question on whether you should be tipping in Italy, or how much one should leave as a tip (or, as we say, a mancia) for a service, and the answer I give is always the same: we Italians don’t have a habit of tipping – not even when the service we have received was stellar – so please do as the locals do and avoid tipping.
+I often encounter questions about whether you should tip in Italy or how much one should leave as a tip (or, as we say, a mancia) for a service.
+My answer is always the same: we Italians don’t have a habit of tipping—not even when the service we have received was stellar—so please do as the locals do and avoid tipping.

-Continue reading to unveil the mystery on whether you should leave a tip in Italy and discover if – and how – to do it.
+Continue reading to learn everything you need to know about Italy tipping and if—and how—to do it.
 Let me first start with some pointers on what you can expect to see on your restaurant bill.

 Understanding Your Restaurant Bill In Italy